Glycerius: Background

 The historian Penny MacGeorge states the summary that "almost nothing is known of Glycerius".
-Glycerius was born in Dalmatia.
+Glycerius was born probably in Dalmatia.
 His family is unknown, and may not have been aristocratic.
 He rose to the office of comes domesticorum (commander of the palace guard), and likely served as such during the reign of Western Roman Emperor Olybrius (r.
 472).
 The Germanic magister militum (master of soldiers) Ricimer had deposed the Western Roman Emperor Majorian (r.
 457–461) in 461, and thereafter installed a series of Western Roman emperors as puppets: Libius Severus (r.
 461–465), Anthemius (r.
 467–472), and Olybrius, enthroned in July 472, after Ricimer overthrew Anthemius.
 Ricimer died on 18 August 472, forty days after deposing Anthemius, and was succeeded as magister militum and kingmaker by his Burgundian nephew Gundobad.
 Olybrius died shortly thereafter, on 2 November 472, and an interregnum ensued for nearly four months, before Gundobad convinced Glycerius to assume the throne, and proclaimed him as emperor at Ravenna: the Fasti vindobonenses, a record of consular years, states that it was on 5 March 473, however, the Paschale campanum, also a consular record, asserts it was on the 3rd.